National7TGitHub/SharingGuidelines/README.md

 ### Outputs

 ___
-### How this "new software" works (everything that is done "under the wood") as a continuation of why using this pipeline and software compared to others
+### How this "new software" works (everything that is done in the black box) as a continuation of why using this pipeline and software compared to others

 ____
 ### Atlases used by software